RominaAEC/whats-cookin/README.md

 		- Feature: search recipes by ingredients will display suggested recipes
 		- Feature: save a recipe in the personal cookbook
 	- cookbook page
-		- Feature:View a list of personal recipies or recipies added from the suggested recipes
+		- Feature: View a list of personal recipes or recipes added from the suggested recipes
 		- Feature: Delete a recipe from the cookbook.
 	- Add cookbook
 		- Feature: Add a new recipe to the cookbook
 	- Edit cookbook
-		- Feature: Edit a recipe to the cookbook
+		- Feature: Edit a recipe for the cookbook

 - Create backend APIs for personal cookbook.
 	- GET